birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-301--down-and-out-in-quodeth.md

 * The order has been placed and paid, but the items haven't arrived yet (RETCON ALERT.)
 * All said, these activities took 6 weeks of game time.

-### The Search for Itrep
+## The Search for Itrep

-With the business and research activities wrapped up, the party begins it's quest to free The Carnifex from her prison beneath Quodeth.
+With the business transactions and research wrapped up, the party begins it's quest to free The Carnifex from her prison beneath Quodeth.

 This means talking to the wizard Itrep, who (according to The Carnifex-splinter on the Eld island,) knows where exactly the prison is.
 Turns out Itrep is missing, though, and information on his whereabouts must be gathered.